The Afternoon You Swim with a 40-Foot Whale Shark off Isla Mujeres

 What It's Actually Like

-I want to be honest about the experience because the Instagram version is misleading.
+Worth setting expectations honestly, because the Instagram version is misleading.

 The water is open ocean.
-It's not crystal-clear cenote water — visibility varies from 8-20 meters depending on plankton density (which is, ironically, what the sharks are there for).
-You might see the shark from 15 meters away or it might materialize 3 meters from your face.
+It's not crystal-clear cenote water — visibility varies from 8-20 meters depending on plankton density (which is, ironically, exactly what the sharks are there for).
+You might see the shark from 15 meters away, or it might materialize 3 meters from your face.
 Both are incredible.
 Neither is the perfectly clear underwater photograph you've seen on social media.

 The encounters are brief.
 Ninety seconds to two minutes each, maybe.
 The shark is moving, you're trying to keep up without fins, and the guide eventually taps your shoulder and points you back to the boat.
 It's not a leisurely snorkel.
 It's a brief, intense communion.